svepe/svepe.github.io/_lablogs/1_elbo.md

 This post is meant to be an introduction to variational inference (VI) for people who have machine learning background, but have not studied VI in detail before.
-So if you want to see what the 'evidence lower bound' is, how it is derived and why and how to maximise it, just carry on reading.
+So if you want to see what the 'evidence lower bound' is and how it is derived, just carry on reading.

 ### Introduction
-Probabilisitc machine learning recasts the problem of learning into an inference task where the observed data $\mathbb{x}$ is used to learn the distribution of latent variables $\mathbb{z}$ that can represent either unknown parameters or unobservable quantities in the problem domain.
+Probabilisitc machine learning recasts the problem of learning into an inference task where the observed data $\mathbb{x}$ is used to learn the distribution of latent variables $\mathbb{z}$, which can represent either unknown parameters or unobservable quantities in the problem domain.
 We are interested in finding the posterior over the latent variables